rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 description = "Snapshots, an effective method for saving changes to file" lastmod = "2020-12-14"
 +++
-Utilizing snapshot is an effective method for restore of previous versions of data and deleted files.
+Utilizing snapshot is an effective method for for saving previous versions of data and deleted files in case of a restore.
 Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted files are saved as separate files in a snapshot.
 Files which are not changed are hardlinks to the original file.

 If a `file.txt` is saved in snapshot number one and never changed or deleted, the file `file.txt` in the latest snapshot is just a hardlink to the original file.
 If the `file.txt` is deleted from the first snapshot, the filesystem takes care of updating and where to save the original file as part of the delete operation.